User Research

 User research is the methodic study of target users—including their needs and pain points—so designers have the sharpest possible insights to make the best designs.
 User researchers use various methods to expose problems and design opportunities and find crucial information to use in their design process.

-Discover why user research is a crucial part of the design process.
+Discover why user research is a crucial part of the design process in this video.

 Show Hide video transcript